 Then I read a bit more about some AMD CPUs (Ryzen, Threadripper, and EPYC) and I became interested, for fun, in the idea of a “real” CPU and a “real” motherboard: with a BMC supporting IPMI, and the possibility to create a dual socket system.

-And I went overboard: a Supermicro, dual socket motherboard, with 16 PCI-E slots.
-As it uses a E-ATX form factor, I had to choose a bigger case.
+And I went overboard: a Supermicro, dual socket motherboard, with 16 memory slots.
+As it uses an E-ATX form factor, I had to choose a bigger case.
 The result is a little monster, dubbed “Mini”.

 - 1x Thermaltake A700 case

 - 2x EPYC 7282 CPUs – total: 32 cores